LegitDongo/professor-ivy/README.md

 * `!ivy commands`
     * This is explained in more detail in the above sections
 * Forced Checker
-    * Checks the status of the game update's forced version every hour.
+    * Checks the status of the game update's forced version.
     * Notifies to channel of choice (through the config file's `forcedChannelId`) when an update is forced or reverted.
 * `!trade {tag|username|nickname|userid}` and `!register {trade code}`
+    * Requires the `database` runner to be enabled
     * A registry for trade codes based on tags
     * A tag is registered by assigned roles for a person.
     * A person *must* be assigned a role for this to work for them.
 * Pogo News Poster
-    * Checks if new news is posted from pogo every hour.
+    * Checks if new news is posted from pogo.
     * Notifies to the channel of choice (through the config file's `newsChannelId`) when something new is posted by them.

 I hope you enjoy this project! ^-^